Alice Weiller: Life

 The Weillers had four children, Jean-Pierre (1890), Marie-Thérèse (1890), Georges-André (1892) and Paul-Louis (1893–1993).
 In 1908, Alice Weiller began to take a keen interest in aviation, after her husband had offered a prize of $10,000 for the first powered flight in France.
-She met the Wright brothers, who took the prize, and on 9 October 1908 made an early flight in their biplane, two days after Édith Berg.
+She met the Wilbur Wright, who took the prize, and on 9 October 1908 made an early flight in their biplane, two days after Édith Berg.
 She did not herself become a pilot, as sometimes suggested, but her son Paul-Louis eventually did.

 In 1932, Alice Weiller became vice-chairman of a committee of the Alsace-Lorraine Society promoting holiday camps for the working classes and subsequently was appointed as a chevalier of the Legion of Honour.
 During the Second World War, she was one of the French Jews interned at the Drancy internment camp near Paris.
 On 2 September 1943 she was deported to German concentration camps in Poland and was murdered at Auschwitz on 7 September.